- Future Student Information

 Policies, Forms and Handbooks

-Our mission is to provide undergraduate and graduate education to meet the changing health care needs of a global society.
+Our mission is to provide a range of high quality undergraduate and graduate nursing programs to meet the changing health care needs of a global society.

 Why Choose Nursing as a Career?

-If you want your life work to make a difference in the lives of others, nursing can be an excellent career for you!
+If you want your life work to make a difference in the lives of others, nursing can be an excellent career for you.
+Nursing is the largest health care profession and one of the fastest growing.
+The job market is continuing to expand for nurses with a BSN or higher level degrees and nursing graduates command some of the highest starting salaries for college graduates.

 Accreditation of WKU Nursing Programs: